INTERACTIVE Narrative Installation, 2021

 The installation immerses visitors in a dreamlike space that is reminiscent of a college dorm room.
 Elements from the written story manifest in the physical space, blurring the boundary between fiction and reality.
 The interactive story can be experienced on a monitor at the desk, but the only place to sit is on someone else’s bed.

 Play the interactive story at: PlayLastNight.com

-Currently exhibited at the Jordan Schnitzer Museum of Art at PSU.
+Exhibited at the Jordan Schnitzer Museum of Art at PSU January-May 2021.